Shaukat456/React/React/syllabus.md

 9. Lesson 09 — State management strategies and testing fundamentals
 10. Lesson 10 — Build, deploy and next steps (Vite, deployment options)

-Next steps

-If you'd like, I will expand Lessons 05–10 in the same detailed style (theory + runnable examples + interview Q&A).
-For now I will expand Lessons 01–04 with detailed content, scenarios, best/worst practices, and interview questions.

 todo :
 dynamics keys,